IchigoJam/kawakudari_zma_msx/README.md

-# kawakudari for MSX with ZMA
+# kawakudari for MSX with zma

 - kawakudari for MSX with [zma](https://github.com/hra1129/zma)
 - run on [MIX](https://github.com/ichigojam/MIX)